 - The productions techniques have no change.

 - The production factors go through mobility between different occupations and places.

 - All firms operate their business under similar cost conditions

 - There exist full resource employment including services such as labor

 Generally, using the above assumptions, general equilibrium is only attainable when every single products supply equals demand.
 Also, the decision of the consumer regarding each product as well as the decision of the producers for each items production should work out harmoniously.

-References for General Equilibrium Theory
+Academic Research on the General Equilibrium Theory